The first of a two-part series about recording MODX audio to Cubase.

 Add a single Stereo Track:

 You can see your renamed INPUT: “MODX Main”.
 The OUTPUT is routed to Stereo Out which is MODX “Main L” and “Main R” as audio interface.
-The Main L and R are your monitor speakers.

 This ensures the signal path to and from the computer.
 When this track is selected you will hear the MODX.